Israeli soccer fans were attacked in Amsterdam. The violence was condemned as antisemitic

 The violence in Amsterdam will no doubt lead to a review of security at upcoming matches involving Israeli teams.
 European soccer body UEFA announced already on Monday that Maccabi’s next Europa League match, scheduled in Istanbul on Nov.
 28 against Turkish team Besiktas, would be moved to a yet-to-be-decided neutral venue “following a decision by the Turkish authorities.”

+Italian police said security was increased for Maccabi Tel Aviv’s basketball game at Virtus Bologna Friday night, both for fans and for the Maccabi team.

-Meanwhile, Israel’s national team is scheduled to play France in Paris on Nov.
+Israel’s national soccer team is scheduled to play France in Paris on Nov.
 14 in the Nations League.
-French Interior Minister Bruno Retailleau said Thursday that the match would go ahead as planned at the Stade de France just outside the French capital after assurances from police.
+French Interior Minister Bruno Retailleau said Thursday the match would go ahead as planned.

 “I think that for a symbolic reason we must not yield, we must not give up,” he said, noting that sports fans from around the world came together for the Paris Olympics this year to celebrate the “universal values” of sports.